-In the period up to 2003, the federal government under the then President Cardoso introduced a number of conditional cash transfer (CCT) programmes that all addressed different aspects of poverty and inequality.
-In October of that year, President Lula da Silva introduced the Programa Bolsa Família (PBF), a nationwide CCT programme managed by the relevant local administration within a federal infrastructure.
+In October 2003, the federal government under President Lula da Silva introduced the Programa Bolsa Família (PBF), a nationwide CCT programme managed by the relevant local administration within a federal infrastructure.
 It was created from the merger of four existing programmes: Bolsa Escola, Bolsa Alimentação, Cartão Alimentação, Auxílio-Gás, and – in 2006 – of the Child Labour Eradication Programme [Programa de e Erradicação do Trabalho Infantil] (PETI).
-Its aim was “improve the efficiency and coherence of the social safety net and to scale up assistance to provide universal coverage of Brazil’s poor”.
+Its aim was to “improve the efficiency and coherence of the social safety net and to scale up assistance to provide universal coverage of Brazil’s poor”.

-- Break the cycle of poverty by making the cash transfers conditional.
-The conditional element is that families receive the cash only if they adhere to core responsibilities such as taking their children to the doctor whenever the need arises and ensuring that they attend school.
-It aims to break the poverty cycle by obliging the recipients to invest in human capital (in their children’s education, for example).
+- Break the cycle of poverty by making the income transfers conditional.
+The conditional element is that families receive the cash only if they adhere to core responsibilities, such as taking their children to the doctor whenever the need arises and ensuring that they attend school.
+It aims to break the poverty cycle by obliging the recipients to invest in human capital.

-- Empower BFP beneficiaries by linking them to complementary services, such as employment training and social assistance programmes.
+- Empower PBF beneficiaries by linking them to complementary services, such as employment training and social assistance programmes.

 The public impact